 Once you get to A1/E35, keep your eyes out for the Pisa Nord Est exit soon after and take it.
 After about 55 miles, you’ll be coming up to the last portion of your trip.
 It’s just a series of taking a few different exits back to back, and you’ll be in the city center of Pisa.

-The total drive time is about 1 hour and 20 minutes, and the only extra cost, once you have the car rented, is the gas that you used.
-But getting from Florence to Pisa, and even heading back, will likely not even use a full tank!
+The total drive time is about 1 hour and 20 minutes, and the only extra cost is the gas you use once you have the car rented.
+But getting from Florence to Pisa and heading back will likely not even use a full tank!

 Florence to Pisa by Bus